-IS COFFEE HEALTHY? – A DOCTOR’S REVIEW, PART 1.
+IS COFFEE HEALTHY? – A DOCTOR’S REVIEW.

 Coffee is one of the most popular drinks and is consumed roasted and filtered worldwide by people of all ages, ethnicities, and cultural backgrounds.

 Over the last few decades, concerns were raised regarding the effects of coffee on health…is coffee healthy?
 Both positive and negative effects have been made public on newspapers, magazines, over the internet and social media.
 But not all of this information has been scientifically proven, so we are going to review some of the latest available research so that we discuss how coffee affects our minds and bodies.

 As a doctor, I am used not to believe in everything that is said on the media and internet until I review serious information behind the topic.
 This is what I have done with the information I get from coffee: I went online and searched on several medical trustworthy electronic libraries for serious reviews and studies on the relationship between coffee consumption and health.
 Although there are plenty of recent academic papers from renowned medical journals, there is still a long way to go until we can say that we are 100% sure of how coffee affects our health.

 Let’s start with determining what coffee is made of.

 Coffee is an infusion of ground roasted coffee beans.
 This infusion is composed of over one thousand compounds, including the famous caffeine and other substances called chlorogenic acids, cafestol, and kahweol.

 There is a large amount of studies on the biochemical composition of a cup of coffee.
 This composition will completely change when we transform the unroasted green bean into a roasted form, and it will also depend on the type of coffee type (Arabica versus Robusta).
 The degree of roasting (light vs medium, or dark roasting), the chosen preparation method along with the coffee grind setting and how we decide to brew it are also crucial stages that modify the final chemical composition of the cup that we end up drinking.